wrh2/pyProcessor/report/report.md

 The ALU uses the op code from the decode stage to determine what operation to perform once the memory module has supplied the operands.
 Once they are supplied, the ALU performs the operation and yields the result.
-The amount of cycle this stage takes to complete varies based on the operation to be performed.
+The amount of cycles this stage takes to complete varies based on the operation to be performed.
+Specific timing for each instruction is provided in the ALU section, however on average this stage takes 11 cycles.

 ##### Write Back / Branch Completion